samWson/ruby-static-typing/README.md

 TODO: Write usage instructions here

+## Testing

+A test script is included in the `bin/` directory.
+Use the command `bin/test` to run the test suite.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.